Low-Effort-Studios/Aetheris-Wiki/README.md

 ---
 icon: book-open
 description: >-
-  Welcome to the Aetheris Wiki, your ultimate guide to the world of Aetheris.
+  Welcome to the Aetheris Wiki, your guide to the world of Aetheris.
 Whether you're a new adventurer or a seasoned veteran, find everything from combat mechanics to world lore and gameplay details.
 layout:
   title:
     visible: true